AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 * macOS: Qt Creator.app/Contents/Resources/templates/wizards
 ** Local user's settings directory:
 * Windows: %APPDATA%\QtProject\qtcreator\templates\wizards
- The Windows location is: C:\Users\%UserName%\AppData\Roaming\QtProject\qtcreator\templates\wizards\[classes][projects]
+ _The Windows location is: C:\Users\%UserName%\AppData\Roaming\QtProject\qtcreator\templates\wizards\[classes][projects]
  %UserName% is your username that you log into and use Windows as... if you are unsure, look in the File Explorer for your login name (there's a directory/folder, under Users with your username.
-Failing that open a command prompt and type in echo %UserName% and your username will be displayed.
+Failing that open a command prompt and type in echo %UserName% and your username will be displayed.  _

  You may find that Qt Creator doesn't pick up the new custom wizards, easily or at all.
 In which case just move them to:

 C:\Qt\Tools\QtCreator\share\qtcreator\templates\wizards\[classes][projects]
-Assuming that you followed the default installation recommendations.
+_Assuming that you followed the default installation recommendations.
 If not, locate the \share\qtcreator\templates\wizards\
 directory\folder and put the cusomt wizards in the relevant directory [classes][projects] - rename them as required.
 Qt Creator is not, as far as I know, very forgiving if there are two directories with the same name (one of which will usually
 be accompanied with -Copy).
-Qt Creator, again, as far I know, prefers all directories to have unique identifiers (names).
+Qt Creator, again, as far I know, prefers all directories to have unique identifiers (names).  _

 * Linux and macOS: $HOME/.config/QtProject/qtcreator/templates/wizards

 You may need to create a separate folder (with the identifier cmakecpp) in the relevant directory:

-** project/cmakecpp
+** projects/cmakecpp
-** class/cmakecpp
+** classes/cmakecpp

 You may need to restart Qt Creator, or do a factory reset (Probably easier to just restart Qt Creator) If either is not picked up by Qt Creator, try starting Qt Creator from the commandline, using qtcreator -customwizard-verbose as the command.